psu13/mutable-hakyll/posts/cake.md

 except whenever I walk in the brioche and the chouquettes are sitting right there and what can I do?

+#### Dianoia's, Rainbow Cookies

+These cookies are really a mini-layer cake.
+And I think they have done a cake version of this delightful confection in the past.
+So they get on the list.
+I'm sure their other cakes are great too.
+I just have not had them.

 #### Salem's

 Salem's has a dessert cooler with a few different kinds of sheet cake in it.
 I can vouch